 Day 6 - Konya - Pamukkale

-- After breakfast this morning you will drive to Pamukkale, also known as 'Cotton Castle' and a truly unique sight.
+- After breakfast this morning you will drive to Pamukkale (approx. 5.5 hours), also known as 'Cotton Castle' and a truly unique sight.

 - This magical and spectacular natural phenomenon was created by deposits from thermal waters that cascaded down the mountainside over hundreds of years, forming a myriad of pools and terraces.
 As the water overflows from the pools, dazzling cream-coloured stalactites are formed that, from afar, resemble cotton or snow.
 The pools are filled with hot spring waters that supposedly have healing properties for a person's circulation and digestive systems.